 I on the other hand don’t hate Rochester for that, on the contrary, I pity him and respect him.
-We see he was not cruel to Bertha, he looked after her very well.
-He could have just shipped her off to the nearest asylum and dumped her there, but he didn’t.
-Between him and Grace caring for her she was well looked after, and was treated with compassion and as much dignity as was possible in the time period.
+We see he was not cruel to Bertha and he looked after her very well.
+He could have just shipped her off to the nearest asylum and dumped her there but he didn’t.
+Between him and Grace caring for her she was well looked after, and she was treated with compassion and as much dignity as was possible in the time period.
 She was not mistreated or ridiculed.

 I see no problem with him taking Jane as his wife because why should he remain married to someone who isn’t even aware of his existence?
 At least he didn’t try and take Jane as his mistress, he was all set to marry her until Mason showed up and ruined everything.
 I’m pretty shocked that you couldn’t divorce due to mental illness in those days.
-I understand the “in sickness and in health”vow, but I think that should only apply if something develops during the marriage, Bertha had a pre-existing condition that was deliberately kept from Rochester by her family.
+I understand the “in sickness and in health”vow, but I think that should only apply if something develops during the marriage.
+Bertha on the other hand had a pre-existing mental illness that was deliberately kept from Rochester by her family.
 Rochester quickly discovered the truth shortly after the marriage.
 Why should he have to stay married in that instance?
 Plus Bertha’s condition was never going to improve and she was totally insane.

 I’m in two minds about Jane’s reaction when she learns the truth about Bertha.
 I get that her religious and moral convictions made her think that she had no choice but to leave and not stay and marry Rochester.
 On the other hand why couldn’t she see what I said earlier?
 It’s not like he was cheating on his wife, she was his wife in name only anyway, because they were not intimate either emotionally or physically.
 So where is the harm in Jane staying with him?